 - Specific goals you’d like to reach regarding sobriety and more

-- The ability to problem-solve, even under moments of great pressure
+- The ability to problem-solve, even under moments of tremendous pressure

-- A plan for self-monitoring, which is key for maintaining long-term sobriety.
+- A plan for self-monitoring, which is crucial for maintaining long-term sobriety.

 Looking for CBT for Substance Abuse?
 Contact The Right Step Houston

 If you or a loved one is struggling with substance abuse or addiction, help is available.
 At The Right Step Houston, we use evidence-based therapies that are proven and effective, therapies like cognitive-behavioral therapy.
 CBT for substance abuse is commonly used in treatment centers across the country.
 It works and can help you begin your path toward recovery.

 Call The Right Step Houston at 1.844.768.0169 or contact us online.
 We are ready and willing to answer any questions you may have about our programs, insurance coverage, costs, or anything else.
 Call today!